Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 WARNING

-Decision fatigue is expensive.
+Decision fatigue is the real killer.
 Have a script.

-Putting it into context text:
+Putting it into a text:

 “Want to walk the lakefront and grab a pastry after?”